NeuralEnsemble/python-neo/doc/source/index.rst

 .. module:: neo

-NEO stands for Neural Ensemble Objects and is a project to provide  common class names and concepts for dealing with electro-physiological (in vivo and/or simulated) data with the aim of getting OpenElectrophy, NeuroTools, G-node and maybe other projects with similar goals more close together.
+NEO stands for Neural Ensemble Objects and is a project to provide common class names and concepts for dealing with electrophysiological (real and/or simulated) data, with the aim of providing a common basis for OpenElectrophy_, NeuroTools_, G-node_ and other projects with similar goals.

-neo provide in particular :
+neo provides in particular :
- - a set a classes with precise definitions
+ - a set of classes with precise definitions
  - a IO module that offer a simple API that fit many formats.
- - a documentation.
+ - documentation.
- - a set of examples like a format convertor.
+ - a set of examples, including a format convertor.

-So for python users, neo can be taken as a remplacement of neuroshare API.
+For Python users, neo can be taken as a remplacement for the Neuroshare_ API.

-People behind the project are very open to discussion.
-Any feedback is gladly welcome and highly appreciated!
+The people behind the project are very open to discussion.
+Any feedback is gladly received and highly appreciated!

 Contents: